arshaw/ghi-scoreboard/README.md

 ##### value

 `function(issue)`.
 Programmatically generates a value.
-Given a barebones `issue` object that has tacked-on fields from `processIssue`, `processComment`, or `processReactions`.
+Given a barebones `issue` object that has tacked-on fields from `parseIssue`, `parseComments`, or `parseReactions`.
 Must return a value to be used.

 ##### icon